 Antavo enables you to encourage customers to fill out various types of surveys at different touchpoints.
 For example, during loyalty enrollment, after completing a purchase or when entering a sweepstakes or contest.
 Once the data is collected, you can personalize each member’s loyalty experience using our Segment Builder, or sync this information to your CRM to run targeted campaigns.

 Gathering user-generated content, such as customer reviews increases product engagement and lends authenticity to your brand.
 If you plan to offer rewards to customers to write a review, keep in mind that only those who have actually made a purchase should be allowed to submit a review.
 Also, consider limiting the number of reviews that are eligible for a reward in any given time span.

 Special interest groups, or VIP clubs, are niche communities within the loyalty program.
 They can be invitation-only groups, or customers can buy their way in using their points.
 In exchange, insiders enjoy additional benefits, like early access to the hottest product releases or members-only content.
 VIP clubs serve to motivate customers and entice them with exclusive offers and content.

 Now that we’ve reviewed the ins and outs of eCommerce loyalty programs, it’s time to see—and analyze—how other brands from all around the world approach the topic.

 1. Team Tarte from Tarte Cosmetics

 Tarte Cosmetics is a cosmetics company headquartered in New York City.
-The company’s ecommerce loyalty program is famous for incentivizing a wide-range of non-transactional interactions, which, in turn, fuel the brand’s marketing efforts.
+The company’s ecommerce loyalty program is famous for incentivizing a wide-range of non-transactional interactions, which, in turn, fuel the brand’s online loyalty marketing efforts.

 - Customers received a fixed amount of points for each purchase, depending on the product’s size (Full-sized product: 100 points, Mini/Sale item: 50 points)